TechGunnerINC/TechGunner/README.md

 ## What am I trying to create

-I want to build a webapp that loads in less than 1s,
+I want to build a Multitasking, Social media, Chat application

+that loads in less than 1s,

 is super secure,